This page is the operator quick-reference for common production changes and high-signal failure scenarios.

 2. Preserve core traffic first.

-Scenario: Draining For Deploy Or Maintenance
+Scenario: Drain For Deploy Or Maintenance

-2. Trigger drain-aware restart workflow.
+2. Use the drain-aware restart workflow.

 After Any Incident

-• record what config or dependency changed
+• what changed immediately beforehand